dshah02/pretty_plots/pretty_plots_prompt.md

 PrettyPlots is a Python library that simplifies the creation of publication-quality plots while maintaining full customization capabilities.
 Built on Matplotlib, it provides a consistent API for creating beautiful visualizations that are ready for research papers, presentations, and reports with minimal effort.

 Whether you're visualizing experimental results, comparing models, or creating figures for publication, PrettyPlots helps you create professional-looking plots without the usual tedium of Matplotlib customization.
 The library emphasizes sensible defaults while allowing fine-grained control when needed.
+To support AI-heavy workflows or coding agents, we make it as easy as possible for AI agents to use PrettyPlots, with a prompt for Cursor/GitHub Copilot/etc. providing a small introduction.

 ## Overview
 PrettyPlots is a comprehensive plotting library designed for research-grade visualizations with consistent styling.
 Use this library when you need to create publication-quality plots with minimal effort.